Adarsh-Suvarna/ElasticSearch-HA-Automation/README.md

 - Streamlines the setup process to save time and reduce errors.
 - Ensures data redundancy and reliability.
 - Provides a foundation for scalable ElasticSearch deployments.
+- Automated deployment of Kibana to setup the dashboard
+- Automated deployment of Filbeat to get the Logs from Webservers VMs
+- Automated deployment of Metricbeat to get the Metrics from Webservers VMs

 ## Getting Started